VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/livecoding.md

 Max is *much* friendly and more useful than Pure Data, though it's also not FOSS.

-Both are visual programming environments which are are rather low level (much lower level than VCV Rack, for example) and so are less useful in a live context; however, they're extraordinarily powerful for making your own instruments which you can play live.
+Both are visual programming environments which are rather low level (much lower level than VCV Rack, for example) and so are less useful in a live context; however, they're extraordinarily powerful for making your own instruments which you can play live.

-The reason I've grouped them together is because both Max and PD share the original author, [Miller Puckette](https://en.wikipedia.org/wiki/Miller_Puckette); however, it's very clear that PD has more or less stagnated while Max has grown
+The reason I've grouped them together is that both Max and PD share the original author, [Miller Puckette](https://en.wikipedia.org/wiki/Miller_Puckette); however, it's very clear that PD has more or less stagnated while Max has grown

 <--->